…… Part of The Basics series. First published in February 2013 ……

 Why?
 Because they have real problems to solve.
 I am deliberately avoiding the corporate feel-good word “issues”.
 I mean real problems.
 Finding information quickly.
 Connecting to co-workers to ask questions.
 Looking in the order database to answer a customer’s question.
 And so on.

 The problem is that budget holders who decide where to invest are usually high up in the organization and live in a world far from operational reality.
 How can you shine a bright light on what people need?

 I’ve worked with three global companies in the past 12 months where we started the digital workplace project by researching what people are doing, their pain points and how the digital workplace can facilitate their work.
 Each company chose a different approach and used different terms: typical profiles, use cases, persona.
 In one case, an agency was hired to do the research.
 In another, members of the internal global work group did their own research.
-“A week in the digital workplace” by James Robertson is an excellent example of this approach.
-The exact terms and method are not important.

 Present the results in a visual, dramatic but simple way.